Lav6Code/Flow-Programming-Language/README.md

 ## Hardware

 Running FLOW was not tested on any other OS other than Windows, so it is recommended to run it that way.
-Running it on MacOS should not cause any errors, but still consider using Windows for safety purposes.
+Running it on MacOS or Linux should not cause any errors, but still consider using Windows for safety purposes.